Du4nG/SSG-2/content/posts/bullet/index.md

 \
 \
 \
 People have their own ways of rewarding themselves.
 Fine dining, clubbing, traveling to Southeast Asia,...
 I know a guy who tried to screw whores before the closing ceremony of my last grade in high school.
 Oh also, shopping!
 Well I love that too, in the three years since my first job, I’ve bought... two shirts.
 The other shirts I got from attending some online tech events, companies' projects, I even stole trousers from my friend.
 Hell yeah, didn't expect that did ya.
-But, I did buy stuff, keyboards, mice, monitors, electronic things,...
+But, I do buy stuff, keyboards, mice, monitors, electronic things,...
 I got my first Strat a few years ago, a Bullet one.
 March 8, iirc.

 Six days later, I got another bullet,
 \